ShuttleOps/support/README.md

 - [feature request](https://github.com/ShuttleOps/support/labels/feature%20request): Feature currently does not exist.
 If implemented, it is intended to provide additional value to our customers
 - [update content](https://github.com/ShuttleOps/support/labels/update%20content): Customer specifically wants to know how to use/implement a feature.
 Issues tagged as such, will be updated in one of our content platforms such as Documentation, Forum, FAQs for customers to self-serve in the future.
 - [technical issue](https://github.com/ShuttleOps/support/labels/technical%20issue):  Customer is unable to use ShuttleOps service per expectation & needs help to resolve the issue.
 Issues determined to be bugs & feature requests will not be tagged as technical issues.
-- [question](https://github.com/ShuttleOps/support/labels/question): All non-technical issues faced by customers.
+- [question](https://github.com/ShuttleOps/support/labels/question): Any question from customers.
 For e.g. billing questions.
 - [duplicate](https://github.com/ShuttleOps/support/labels/duplicate): This exact issue is already being tracked